TheNathannator/PlasticBand-Unity/README.md

 A package for the [Unity InputSystem](https://github.com/Unity-Technologies/InputSystem) package that provides mappings and classes for Rock Band and Guitar Hero peripherals.

+This project is a companion to my [PlasticBand](https://github.com/TheNathannator/PlasticBand) repository.
+Documentation on how to interface with the peripherals in a non-Unity context can be found there.

 ## WIP

 This package is a work-in-progress.
 Contributions are welcome!